ThePhotoChemist/MB2Laser/README.md

 To make a punch strip, use "python mb2laser.py -i "your file".
 This will output the gcode into a file called "program_out.txt", which can then be cut out on such a machine.
 The program supports 30-Note MBC (MusicBoxComposer) files or GI30F DXF (MusicBoxManiacs) exports.

 Making Mr. Christmas Disks
-To make a disk, use "python mb2laser.py -i "your file" -C.  This will create a file called "disk_out.svg" Supported formats are 20-Note MBC files from MusicBoxComposer or "GI20" DXF exports from MusicBoxManiacs
+To make a disk, use "python mb2laser.py -i "your file" -C.  This will create a file called "disk_out.svg" Supported formats are 20-Note MBC files from MusicBoxComposer or "GI20" DXF exports from MusicBoxManiacs.
+Note that due to the disk runtime being only about 26 seconds, the song must be fairly short.
+The script will find the last note and assume that to be at the 26 second position, and will scale the rest of the notes accordingly.